 How Each Generation Shops: Shopping Personas to Know

-This post aims to give you necessary insight as to how different consumer generations shop.
+This post aims to give you the necessary insight as to how different consumer generations shop.
 Of course, cultural factors or considerations must also be taken into account, so it can’t be a sweeping, straight-across-the-board assessment of all generations in all countries.

 The repercussions SARS-Cov-2 / COVID-19 has had across all industries plus the widespread sentiment of fear will certainly impact attitudes, priorities, perspectives, and of course purchase behaviour in the coming months and perhaps even years.
 It’s just hard to say to what extent and how far reaching – or long – such behavioural changes would last.
-It is, however, safe to say that this experience will undoubtedly cause some kind of shift in generational buying behaviour and attitudes as we move forward.

 Baby boomer shoppers